-Results 1–10 of 20 for "Review"X related to "The pre-Alzheimer's brain" Refine Your Search Refine Your Search TopicTherapy (4)Lesbian, gay, bisexual, transgender (3)Children (2)Bullying (1)HIV & AIDS (1) 6 more... [+] Hypnosis (1)Pain (1)Sex (1)Sexual abuse (1)Trauma (1)Violence (1)Women & men (1)Hide detailsDocument TypeReviewXYear2014 (1)2012 (2)2011 (4)Author/ContributorHall, Jane (2)Stafford, Mark (2)Tessman, Lora Heims (2)Charles, Marilyn (1)Eisold, Barbara (1) 10 more... [+] Harris, Judith (1)Hollwitz, John (1)Knoblauch, Steven (1)LaMothe, Ryan (1)MacGillivray, William A. (1)Mattson, Mark E. (1)Rabate, Jean-Michel (1)Silverstein, Charles (1)Suth, Andrew (1)Tasso, Anthony F. (1)Hide details Results 1–10 of 20 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.The Age of Insight: The Quest to Understand the Unconscious in Art, Mind, and Brain, from Vienna 1900 to the PresentMark Stafford offers a review of this book which references the dynamic level of exchange between science and art in Vienna, and the insight contemporary neuroscientists have about the relation of the brain to the psychic experience.Review 2.The Brain That Changes Itself: Stories of Personal Triumph From the Frontiers of Science (Book Review)Doidge takes the reader by the hand and carefully explains that the brain can and does change throughout life.
+Results 1–10 of 20 for "Review"X related to "The pre-Alzheimer's brain" Refine Your Search Refine Your Search TopicTherapy (4)Lesbian, gay, bisexual, transgender (3)Children (2)Bullying (1)HIV & AIDS (1) 7 more... [+] Hypnosis (1)Pain (1)Sex (1)Sexual abuse (1)Trauma (1)Violence (1)Women & men (1)Hide detailsDocument TypeReviewXYear2014 (1)2012 (2)2011 (4)Author/ContributorHall, Jane (2)Stafford, Mark (2)Tessman, Lora Heims (2)Charles, Marilyn (1)Eisold, Barbara (1) 10 more... [+] Harris, Judith (1)Hollwitz, John (1)Knoblauch, Steven (1)LaMothe, Ryan (1)MacGillivray, William A. (1)Mattson, Mark E. (1)Rabate, Jean-Michel (1)Silverstein, Charles (1)Suth, Andrew (1)Tasso, Anthony F. (1)Hide details Results 1–10 of 20 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.The Age of Insight: The Quest to Understand the Unconscious in Art, Mind, and Brain, from Vienna 1900 to the PresentMark Stafford offers a review of this book which references the dynamic level of exchange between science and art in Vienna, and the insight contemporary neuroscientists have about the relation of the brain to the psychic experience.Review 2.The Brain That Changes Itself: Stories of Personal Triumph From the Frontiers of Science (Book Review)Doidge takes the reader by the hand and carefully explains that the brain can and does change throughout life.
 Contrary to the original belief that after childhood the brain begins a long process of decline, he shows us that our brains have the remarkable power to grow, change, overcome disabilities, learn, recover, and alter the very culture that has the potential to deeply affect human nature.
 Review (January 2011)3.From Classical to Contemporary Psychoanalysis: A Critique and Integration (Book Review)William A. MacGillivray reviews the book "From Classical to Contemporary Psychoanalysis: A Critique and Integration" by Morris N. Eagle.Review (January 2011)4.The Power of Witnessing: Reﬂections, Reverberations, and Traces of the Holocaust Batya Monder reviews a collection of essays edited by Nancy Goodman and Marilyn Meyers on the functions and power of witnessing in relation to collective trauma with a particular focus on the history of the Holocaust.Review 5.Stories from the Bog: On Madness, Philosophy, and Psychoanalysis (Contemporary Psychoanalytic Studies) by Patrick B. Kavanaugh (Book Review)Marilyn Charles reviews: Stories from the Bog: On Madness, Philosophy, and Psychoanalysis (Contemporary Psychoanalytic Studies) by Patrick B. Kavanaugh.Review (December 2012)6.Broken Fathers/ Broken Sons: A Psychoanalyst Remembers (Book Review)Dr. Gerald Gargiulo’s moving memoir portrays transcending a painful childhood of feeling like a “broken son,” a “Humpty Dumpty” to his disappointing “broken father.”
 Although identification with the fate of Humpty Dumpty haunted him, it is also paradoxical.Review (January 2011)7.Advanced Hypnotherapy: Hypnodynamic Techniques (Book Review)Anthony Tasso's review of John Watkins' and Arreed Barabasz's book.
 The book demonstrates the continuing strength of the relationship between hypnosis and psychoanalysis.Review 8.Everything I Know About Business I Learned From the Grateful Dead (Book Review)Barry Barnes’ Everything I know about business I learned from the Grateful Dead is designed to catch the attention of anyone browsing the business shelves of the local or virtual bookstore.Review 9.Radical Hope: Ethics in Face of Cultural Devastation (Book Review)Concepts such as neuroses, psychopathology and transference provide therapists with language that signifies the reality of vulnerability and resiliency in human life.Review 10.In Praise of Infidel (Book Review)Ayaan Hirsi Ali’s autobiography is the story of a highly intelligent, courageous young woman, contending with widely opposing traditions, at a time of enormous historical transition.
 It also describes a different culture of childhood and its effects.Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 20 for "Review"X related to "The pre-Alzheimer's brain"